 Gallery 5 – Victorian and Edwardian Art

-Some of the finest Victorian artists are represented in these galleries, including two works by Lord Frederick Leighton: Farewell (1893) and Electra at the Tomb of Agamemnon (c.1869).
+Some of the finest Victorian artists are represented in these galleries, including two works by Frederic Lord Leighton: Farewell (1893) and Electra at the Tomb of Agamemnon (c.1869).
 Other highlights include John Atkinson Grimshaw’s, Princes Dock, Hull, and George Clausen’s, Sunrise in September (1924).
 The most popular painting of the entire gallery is by the woman animal painter, Rosa Bonheur, whose huge realistic canvas The Lion at Home never fails to impress.

 Gallery 6 – Early Twentieth-Century British